danWatkinson/snapp-vtt/docs/adr/0003-auth-and-roles.md

   - Tokens are signed (e.g. using JWT with a shared secret) so that services can validate them without central coordination.

 - **Updating permissions in (near) realtime**
+  - **Current approach (MVP)**
     - When an admin changes a user's roles:
       - The change is persisted in the user/role store.
-    - Newly issued tokens will immediately reflect the updated role set.
+      - Newly issued tokens (e.g. after the user signs in again) will immediately reflect the updated role set.
-  - To ensure that tokens do not remain stale for long:
-    - Access tokens will be short-lived (e.g. minutes) and must be refreshed regularly, or
+    - Access tokens are short-lived (on the order of minutes), so explicit re-login or token renewal will pick up role changes in near real time.
+  - **Future strategy (to be decided in a follow-up ADR)**
+    - We have NOT yet chosen a long-term token refresh / revocation strategy.
+Options include:
+      - Short-lived access tokens with refresh tokens.
+      - Explicit re-login prompts when critical role changes occur.
-    - Sensitive operations can re-check the current roles from the user/role service.
+      - Sensitive operations re-checking current roles from the user/role service.
-  - The precise expiry/refresh strategy will be refined in a later ADR once concrete UX and security requirements emerge.
+    - The precise expiry/refresh strategy will be captured in a later ADR once concrete UX and security requirements emerge.

 - **Authorisation checks**
   - Services receiving a request: